guntsvzz/DSAI-AIT/Course/Recent Trends in Machine Learning/Discussion/Dicussion.md

 - sparse gradient is a gradient vector in which most of the elements have a value of zero which benefit to reduce the amount of computation required and improve the training speed.

 ## DenseNet - 2017
+- the preceding layers improve performance and reduce parameters